Introductory Credit Card Offers

 If you want to save money, choosing a credit card with no annual fee is a great way to do it.
 Introductory offers may give you the first year free from annual fees, or alternatively, there are cards that offer no annual fee ever.

 There’s no real downside to this type of offer.
-If you only have no annual fee for a year, just be aware of when you will have to pay it, and how much you will have to pay annually in the years that follow.
+If you only have no annual fee for a year, just be aware of when you will have to pay it, and how much you will have to pay annually in the years afterwards.

 Introductory Offer Bonus Rewards Points